DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 **Description**: Ruby is the language we use for all of the supplejack components.
 This is because we use the ruby on rails framework.

+**Installation instructions:**

-**Installation instructions:** We recommend using RBENV to manage your ruby versions here is some information about how to install ruby with rbenv: https://github.com/sstephenson/rbenv.
++ **OSX/Linux/Unix:** We recommend using RBENV to manage your ruby versions.
+More information about how to install ruby with rbenv: https://github.com/sstephenson/rbenv.
++ **Windows:** You can use RubyInstaller to set up a full Ruby development environment on Windows.

+For more information on how to install ruby, you can refer to official ruby guide https://www.ruby-lang.org/en/installation/#rubyinstaller

 ### Mongo